athype/cob_ctrlaltelite/Documentation/Products/Sprint 3 Retrospective.md

 ---

-## Action Points for Future Improvements

-### 1. Optimize Whisper API Usage
-- Investigate alternative models or optimizations to reduce transcription latency.
-- Explore asynchronous processing to allow background transcription.

-### 2. Enhance Feedback Management
-- Add filtering and sorting options for better feedback organization.
-- Implement bulk deletion options for better feedback control.

-### 3. Further UI Enhancements
-- Continue refining the UI based on additional user feedback to make it even more user-friendly.
-- Improve accessibility compliance by incorporating more user feedback and usability audits.

-### 4. Scalability Considerations
-- Research better storage strategies for handling large video files, such as local compression or selective uploads.
-- Plan for future integration with cloud storage solutions if required.

----

 ## Conclusion

 Sprint 3 was a successful milestone, achieving key objectives while facing and overcoming significant challenges.
 The team delivered a functional and intuitive feedback management system, satisfying client expectations and improving the user experience.
-Moving forward, optimizing performance and scalability will be the focus to ensure long-term sustainability and future feature expansion.